-Associate Professor Feng’s research interests include the history of Chinese art and architecture and the transmission of technical knowledge.
+Associate Professor Feng researches the interplay of Chinese architecture and literature.
+His research interests include the history of Chinese art and architecture and the transmission of technical knowledge.

 Jiren Feng is an associate professor of Chinese at the University of Hawaiʻi at Hilo.
 He also serves as coordinator of the certificate in Chinese studies program.